Web UI Overview

 Main Components

-Menu: A dropdown menu allowing the user to access the Dashboard (ie. Home), Settings, Status, Scheduler, Help, and File pages.
-The User can also run the UI Virtual Tour from this menu.
+Menu: A dropdown menu allowing the user to access the Dashboard (ie. Home), File, Settings, Autonomy, Tools, and Help.

 Feedback Bar: The feedback bar will display information regarding the execution state of the navigation and of any Tasks being executed.